MindscapeHQ/raygun4net/README.md

 Install the NuGet package to a project which uses one of the above frameworks and the correct assembly will be referenced.

 For Xamarin we recommended adding either [Raygun4Xamarin.Forms](https://www.nuget.org/packages/Raygun4Xamarin.Forms/), or the [Mindscape.Raygun4Net.Xamarin.Android](https://www.nuget.org/packages/Mindscape.Raygun4Net.Xamarin.Android/) & [Mindscape.Raygun4Net.Xamarin.iOS.Unified](https://www.nuget.org/packages/Mindscape.Raygun4Net.Xamarin.iOS.Unified/) packages.

+For .NET Core and .NET versions 5.0 or higher, we recommend using the [Mindscape.Raygun4Net.NetCore](https://www.nuget.org/packages/Mindscape.Raygun4Net.NetCore/) package.

 Where is my app API key?
 ====================